 Statue of Tamil poet and philosopher, Thiruvalluvar vandalized

-Chennai, Nov 04: Statue of Tamil poet and philosopher, Thiruvalluvar vandalized in Pillayarpatti in Tamil Nadu earlier on Monday.
-Police have registered a case, the investigation is underway.
+Chennai, Nov 04: Statue of Tamil poet and philosopher, Thiruvalluvar was vandalized in Pillayarpatti in Tamil Nadu earlier on Monday.
+This incident has shocked the locals; the politicians and Tamil activists are condemning the culprits and seeking to take strict action against them.

 Reportedly, the miscreants have applied cow dung on the statue of Thiruvalluvar.
-Such an act has shocked the locals, politicians and Tamil activists are condemning the culprits and seeking to take strict action against them.
+Police have registered a case and the investigation is underway.

 As per some reports, this incident took place amid an ongoing row between the BJP supporters and Dravidian parties over the religion of Thiruvalluvar in Thanjavur district.